cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 ## MathLive Parts

-Because the mathfield is a custom element with a shadow DOM, it is not possible to style its children using CSS selectors.
+Because the mathfield is a custom element with a shadow DOM, its content is not directly accessible to CSS rules outside of the shadow DOM.

 However, there are a few parts that can be used to style the content of the mathfield using the `::part()` pseudo-element.